Gifts for the Woman Who Wants Nothing (that she’ll secretly love)

 I almost burned out my KitchenAid motor mixing whole wheat bread dough, in fact.

-(KitchenAid is better suited for cookies, cakes.
+(KitchenAid is better suited for cookies, cakes, and single loaves of bread.
 Lighter stuff.)

 Melamine Mixing Bowls